ablaom/TumorGrowth/README.md

 ### Acknowledgements

-The datasets provided the TumorGrowth.jl software are sourced from Laleh et al. [(2022)](https://doi.org/10.1371/journal.pcbi.1009822) "Classical mathematical models for prediction of response to chemotherapy and immunotherapy", *PLOS Computational Biology*", with some restructuring provided by Yasin Elmaci and Okon Samuel.
+The datasets provided by the TumorGrowth.jl software are sourced from Laleh et al. [(2022)](https://doi.org/10.1371/journal.pcbi.1009822) "Classical mathematical models for prediction of response to chemotherapy and immunotherapy", *PLOS Computational Biology*", with some restructuring provided by Yasin Elmaci and Okon Samuel.